-Under the foreign exchange measures (forex measures), foreign exchange gains and losses are generally brought to account as assessable income or allowable deductions, when realised.
+Under the foreign exchange (forex) measures contained in Division 775 and Subdivisions 960-C and 960-D of the ITAA 1997, forex gains and losses are generally brought to account as assessable income or allowable deductions, when realised.
 The forex measures cover both foreign currency denominated arrangements and, broadly, arrangements to be cash-settled in Australian currency with reference to a currency exchange rate.
-Foreign exchange gains and losses of a private or domestic nature, or in relation to exempt income or non-assessable non-exempt income, are generally not brought to account under the forex measures.
+Forex gains and losses of a private or domestic nature, or in relation to exempt income or non-assessable non-exempt income, are generally not brought to account under the forex measures.

-If a foreign exchange gain or loss is brought to account under the forex measures and under another provision of the tax law, (apart from the TOFA rules) it is assessable or deductible only under the forex measures.
-Generally, where the TOFA rules apply to foreign exchange gains and losses then those gains and losses will not be brought to account under the forex measures.
+If a forex gain or loss is brought to account under the forex measures and under another provision of the tax law, it is generally assessable or deductible only under the forex measures.
+However, if a financial arrangement of a company is subject to the TOFA fules, forex gains and losses from the financial arrangement will generally be brought to account under those TOFA rules instead of the forex measures.

-In general, gains and losses will not be assessable or deductible under the forex measures if they arise from certain acquisitions or disposals of capital assets, or acquisitions of depreciating assets, and the time between the acquisition or disposal and payment is no more than 12 months.
+Additionally, forex gains and losses will generally not be assessable or deductible under the forex measures if they arise from certain acquisitions or disposals of capital assets, or acquisitions of depreciating assets, and the time between the acquisition or disposal and payment is no more than 12 months.
 Instead, any foreign exchange gain or loss is usually matched with or integrated into the tax treatment of the underlying asset.

-The general translation rule requires all tax-relevant amounts to be expressed in Australian currency regardless of whether there is an actual conversion of that foreign currency into Australian dollars.
+The general translation rule requires all tax-relevant amounts to be expressed in Australian currency, regardless of whether there is an actual conversion of that foreign currency into Australian dollars.

-For most companies the forex measures and general translation rule have applied from 1 July 2003.
+For most companies, the forex measures and general translation rule have applied from 1 July 2003.
 However, companies with certain early substituted accounting periods have been subject to these provisions from the first day of their 2004-05 income year.